 Another benefit is be able to garden when it is still too hot outside.
 You can control the environment and it is fun to watch the seeds sprout.
 Young plants are not susceptible to pests.

-When to Start Seeds Indoors in Phoenix
+When to Start Seeds Indoors in Arizona

 The Best Vegetables to Start Indoors

 Tomatoes and peppers are two of the best plants to start indoors.
-Their growing season is short in Phoenix, so starting these sooner gives them a better chance of producing before it gets too hot.
+Their growing season is short in Arizona, so starting these sooner gives them a better chance of producing before it gets too hot.

 If you want to give your plants a head start starting seedlings indoors is the way to go.